 Update February 2016

 Initially we did plan a playroom zone which was an extension from the kids bedrooms which would look out to the garden.
 It was a solution that came about because the original bedrooms are pretty small by todays standards.
 It would have a beautiful outlook, a long running desk and be a great zone for the kids and their friends as they grow older.
 Although this was resolved beautifully by our architect, we’ve decided to shelve that plan, and continue the deck along the rear of the property.
 Our kids are already older, and can see the benefit of outdoor space outside their rooms, instead of indoor.
 On discussing this with the architect, he also agreed as it was a great way to retain as much of the P&S house rather than cover it up with an extension to the rear.
 We also think a long deck simplifies the lines, reduces the costs, and will look pretty stunning at the rear, giving us shade and respite from the hot sun.

-Now its time for detailing, which our architect is working on.
-Budgeting and finding a builder that wants to work with owner builders like us.
+Now it’s time for budgeting and finding a builder that wants to work with owner builders like us.
 In the meantime, we’re looking at lots of inspiring modernist renovations, colours and ideas for interiors.